FabianVegaA/qiqe/README.md

 ```

 This will start the complete development environment including:
-- nginx reverse proxy on port 8080
+- nginx reverse proxy on port 80
 - React frontend with hot reloading
 - Haskell interpreter service with JSON REST API
 - PostgreSQL database

 The React frontend will automatically reload when you change the code.
 To rebuild other services, stop the containers and run the start script again.

+### Troubleshooting

+If you encounter WebSocket connection issues (especially in Firefox), see the [WebSocket Troubleshooting Guide](WEBSOCKET_TROUBLESHOOTING.md) for detailed solutions and setup instructions.

 ## Production Deployment